Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 And if you know the structure of those directories, this is also a place where you could manually put the downloaded installation files for licensed software.

-Moreover, EasyBuild also keeps **copies of all installed easconfig files in two locations**.
+Moreover, EasyBuild also keeps **copies of all installed easyconfig files in two locations**.

 1. There is a **copy in `$EBU_USER_PREFIX/ebrepo_files`**.
 And in fact, EasyBuild will use this version first if you try to re-install and did not delete this version first.
 This is a policy